trilambda122/hw2-bootstrap-bio/README.md

 ## DESCRIPTION
 ---
-Shane Schilling BIO page
+### Shane Schilling BIO page
-includes aboutme in the index.html file contact submission for in contact.html portfolio pictures in portfolio.html
+- Includes aboutme in the index.html file
+- Contact submission for in contact.html
+- Portfolio pictures in portfolio.html

+Site can be found at [SCS bio page](https://trilambda122.github.io/hw2-bootstrap-bio/)

 ## TODO
 ---
 - check for left and right margins on sm and larger screens